Learning Support at Your Library

 Washington County Library has hotspots and Chromebooks available for checkout.
 Access the internet and use a computer outside the library!
 You can place a hold on a device through our catalog, by contacting us, or visiting your local library and requesting one in person

 Tired of looking at a screen?
-We have 2020 Encyclopedias that can help you with your project.
+We have 2020 Encyclopedias to help you with your project.
 You can check them out and bring them home, too.
 Find encyclopedias in our catalog or on the shelf at your local branch.

 Sensory kits include items that can help assist in behavior management and early learning for families with children who experience sensory processing disorder or are on the autism spectrum.
 Sensory kits are housed at Hardwood Creek Library, but can be picked up at any branch by placing a hold in the catalog.